Nutrition-Mental Health Survey 2026

 MEMBER LOGIN STUDENT LOGIN

-The CNP Nutrients and Postpartum Mental Health Research Category consolidates research exploring the relationship between nutrients and postpartum mental health.
+The CNP Diet, Child & Maternal Mental Health Research Category consolidates research exploring the interdependent relationship between dietary intake, nutrients, and child as well as maternal mental health, including the postpartum period.
 To view each original study on the open internet, click “Original.”
 To view the CNP-written abstract summary, click “CNP Summary.”
 While only some of the CNP-written abstract summaries are available below for free, all abstract summaries are available to CNP members through the CNP Library Membership.

 The role of diet and nutritional supplementation in perinatal depression: A systematic review